Effective Date: January 27, 2021

 This Notice of Privacy Practices explains how St. Jude Children’s Research Hospital, its medical staff members, employees, volunteers, and clinics may use and provide your Protected Health Information (called PHI) to others for treatment, payment, and health care “operations” as described below, and for other purposes allowed or required by law.

 St. Jude takes the privacy of your child’s (your) health information seriously.
 We are required by law to keep your health information private and provide you with this Notice of Privacy Practices.
 We will act according to the terms of this Notice.
 We reserve the right to change this Notice of Privacy Practices and to make any new practices effective for all Protected Health Information that we keep.
-Any changes made to the Notice of Privacy Practices will be posted in the Patient Registration area, posted on our Web site (www.stjude.org) and given to you at your next appointment.
-St. Jude is required to notify you if your protected health information is breached (seen by anyone who is not authorized to see it).
+Any changes made to the Notice of Privacy Practices will be posted in the Patient Registration area, posted on our website (www.stjude.org) and will be available for you to pick-up at your next appointment.
+St. Jude is required to notify you if your unsecured protected health information is breached.

 Protected Health Information (PHI) is information about a patient’s age, race, sex, and other personal health information that may identify the patient.
 The information relates to the patient’s physical or mental health in the past, present, or future, and to the care, treatment, and services needed by a patient because of his or her health.

 - discussions between hospital staff and other health care providers;

 - evaluating and improving quality;